msa-em/stem-transfer-of-information/01_icom_ctfs.md

 :label: potentialFT
 \tilde{V}(\vec{k}) = Ae^{2\pi i\varphi({\vec{k}})}.
 :::
+Because we decide that this white noise object is a weak phase object, a single-slice 4D-STEM simulation is sufficient.
 Performing a single-slice 4D-STEM simulation on this object allows us to apply various virtual detectors and use them to reconstruct the white noise object.
-The noise-normalised Fourier transform of the resulting reconstruction yields the 2D contrast transfer function of the phase retrieval technique with the specified detector.
+The FFT of the resulting reconstruction yields the 2D CTF of the phase retrieval technique with the specified detector.
-In [](#fig:annular_segmented_detectors) the contrast transfer function is calculated for annular virtual detectors of the geometry shown on the left.
+In [](#fig:annular_segmented_detectors) we calculate the CTF and the noise-normalised CTF (SNR) for iCOM phase reconstruction with an annular virtual detector of the geometry shown on the left.

 :::{figure} #app:annular_segmented_detectors